Does This Look Like Swamp Gas to You? Let's Revisit this Case!

 More about Project Blue Book

 The conclusions expressed by the Condon committee in 1968 in the final report of Project Blue Book were highly dismissive of what they found while studying thousands of cases, mostly between the years 1947 and 1968.
-Some of the case explanations have been highly debated by UFO researchers, where simplistic explanations of birds, balloons, planets, and so on were given for the majority of the cases.
+Some of these case explanations have been highly debated by UFO researchers, where simplistic explanations of birds, balloons, planets, and so on were given for the majority of the cases.
 This "swamp gas" event is one of those cases.